thugoo/client-delta-twin/README.md

 To build and start the container, follow these steps:

 1. Open your terminal and navigate to the project directory.

+2. Ensure that the "apiUrl" value in \src\app\api.js matches the API service's URL.

-2. Run the command `docker compose up --build` in your terminal.
+3. Run the command `docker compose up --build` in your terminal.